Tw1ddle/geometrize-twitter-bot/README.md

 Twitter stream listener did connect
 ```

-Next, go on Twitter and tweet an image at the bot.
-After a few moments, the bot will tweet a geometrized version back at you.
+Finally tweet an image at the bot.
+After a few moments, the bot will tweet the geometrized version back at you.

-If you want to take the bot further, I recommend reading the [documentation](http://botdocs.geometrize.co.uk/).

 ## Notes
+ * If you want to develop the bot further, take a look at the [documentation](http://botdocs.geometrize.co.uk/).
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
  * This bot was inspired by [primitive](https://github.com/fogleman/primitive), a Go library created by [Michael Fogleman](https://github.com/fogleman).